I Love You

 Carowinds is a Cedar Fair amusement park in Charlotte known for its gigantic rollercoasters.
 Most moms roll their eyes at the thought of going to Carowinds, but not me.
 Carowinds saved me.

 My husband and I first took our then 2-yr-old daughter to Carowinds on his 40th birthday.
-I had driven past the park many times and seen the rollercoasters.
+I had driven past the park many times and had seen the rollercoasters.
 I will readily admit that I love rollercoasters, so Carowinds looked like a fun way to turn 40.
-I love a song by David Wilcox called Top of the Rollercoaster that was a metaphor for turning 30.
+I love a song by David Wilcox called Top of the Rollercoaster that is a metaphor for turning 30.
 Personally, I think it can be a metaphor for any of the big birthdays.
 You can hear it on Apple Music or listen to it here.
 My husband didn’t think Carowinds sounded like fun, but I talked him into it, and afterward, he was glad I did.
 No, we didn’t get to ride any rollercoasters that day…we had a toddler with us…but we had a great time!
 He rode the little boats with our daughter.
 I rode the little cars with her and the helicopter ride.
 We rode the Dora Train and yelled “Swiper, no swiping!” at the appropriate time.
 And our daughter laughed and laughed.
 And we all went to what we referred to as the “Dora Show.”
 It was a live show in the kiddie section of the park…based on the Dora the Explorer cartoon show.
 At the end, we all did the chicken dance with the rest of the crowd, and we laughed!
 It was a great day, and even though my husband thought he didn’t want to turn 40 there, he has great memories from that day.

 My husband’s birthday is in May, and after we went on his birthday, I realized Carowinds would be a fun place to visit regularly.
 I just didn’t realize how regularly we would go.